1099 Tax Calculator: Self-Employment, Federal & Quarterly Estimated Tax (2026)

 Download our free 10-page Tax Survival Kit with platform-specific deduction notes for 11 gig apps, Schedule C walkthrough, and quarterly tax calendar.

-ShiftTracker logs your mileage, calculates deductions, and estimates quarterly taxes — all automatically across every gig app.
+ShiftTracker logs your mileage at shift start and end, captures expenses, and estimates quarterly taxes — across every gig app you work for.